jian-li1/genshin-llama/README.md

 Please let me know if you'd like me to rephrase or clarify any part of my answer!
 ```

 However, the application is still far from my ultimate goal.
-It contains some flaws, but part of the reason is due to the pre-processing stage and the embedding model.
-As mentioned in my other [repo](https://github.com/jian-li1/local-llama-rag?tab=readme-ov-file#future-improvements), the page content crawled by my crawler is messy, which often contains irrelevant text from navigation bars and sidebars, for example.
-Moreover, the embedding model fails to query prompts with specific keywords, resulting in an entire list of irrelevant documents.
-One of the initial steps to addressing these issues could be cleaning the web pages to reduce junk and improve document retrieval.
+It contains many flaws which stems from document chunking and vector embeddings.
+Recently, I made improvements in preprocessing the data by filtering out web pages with CSS selectors and converting the HTML content to a cleaner markdown text.
+Still, there problems that arise in document retrieval because some parts of useful information are sometimes cut off and the chunks might also contain extraneous infomration that the LLM might misinterpret.
+Moreover, the embedding model sometimes fails to query prompts with specific keywords, which returns an entire list of irrelevant documents.
+I'll need to consider advanced techniques for querying and evaluating documents, such as rerankers.

 Overall, I believe this project has potential and I'll most certainly continue to look for solutions and make improvements to this application.